ViDvorak/ray-traced-renderer/src/rt004/doc/ProgDocumentation.md

 #### Texture

 Texture represents an information about a surface of a solid.
 Based on the position.
-For Image usage there needs to be an UV unwrep process.
+For Image usage there needs to be an UV unwrap process.

 #### Material